coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>

-In Corona, the following APIs are affected by iOS permissions, so you should include the permission key(s) noted in the associated API documentation if you're using any of these commands:
+The following APIs are affected by iOS permissions, so you should include the permission key(s) noted in the associated API documentation if you're using any of these commands:

 * [display.capture()][api.library.display.capture] when `saveToPhotoLibrary` is `true`
 * [display.captureBounds()][api.library.display.captureBounds] when `saveToPhotoLibrary` is `true`